About the course

 Sir Graham Balfour School is judged to be a ‘good’ school and we are committed to teaching future professionals.
 We work within a Hub of schools, within the Stafford region, these are:

-Alleynes Academy, Blessed William Howard Catholic High School, The Hart School, King Edward VI School, Walton High School and Weston Road Academy.
+Alleynes Academy, Blessed William Howard Catholic High School, The Hart School, King Edward VI School, Kingsmead School, Walton High School and Weston Road Academy.

 We work closely with The OAKS as our accredited provider this is a genuine partnership between our hub of schools, The OAKS and Keele University, which ensures relevant and up to date training.
-The OAKS and the Stafford Hub of schools believes that we are an extremely caring and friendly organisation and will, at all times, provide help, encouragement and support, whenever it is needed.
+We believe that we are an extremely caring and friendly organisation and will, at all times, provide help, encouragement and support, whenever it is needed.
 At the end of the programme you will obtain QTS from The OAKS and a PGCE Academic Award from Keele.

 You are important to us and many support structures are in place for this challenging, but very rewarding course.
 It is our aim to produce highly motivated, creative, successful and reflective teachers.
 Such teachers, we know, will be in great demand both in the local region and nationally.